Titles and Roles

 - Cancer Genetics and Epigenetics

 Alicia K. Smith, PhD is Associate Professor and Vice Chair of Research in the Department of Gynecology and Obstetrics at Emory University School of Medicine.
-Dr. Smith is a member of the Cancer Genetics and Epigenetics Reserach Program at Winship.
+Dr. Smith is a member of the Cancer Genetics and Epigenetics research program at Winship Cancer Institute.

 Dr. Smith earned her PhD in molecular genetics from Wake Forest University.